-Recycled art projects for kids to create can be a great way to encourage them to reuse what they already have, giving them an easy taste of being green.
+Here are 10 recycled art projects for kids to create!
+A great way to encourage them to reuse what they already have and give them a taste of being green.

-What better way than to recycle what you’re already recycling and get creative with it?
+What better way than to upcycle what you’re already recycling and get creative with it?

-- Recycle any and all packaging you receive!
-Bubble wrap is lots of fun and can be used to make bubble wrap prints.
+Bubble Wrap: Recycle any and all packaging you receive!
+Bubble wrap is lots of fun and you can use it to make bubble wrap prints.
 We’ve used it for a leaf collage as well as shamrocks for St. Patrick’s Day!
 But the possibilities are endless!
 A bubble wrap printed rainbow seems like it would be awesome!

-- Reuse old toothbrushes, not just for cleaning gunk out of hard to reach places, but save them for art projects for the kids!
+Toothbrushes: Reuse old toothbrushes.
+Not just for cleaning gunk out of hard to reach places, but save them for art projects for the kids!
 They make great splatter paintings!
 A not-as-messy-as-Jackson-Pollock-style art!

-- Save the bottle caps too!
-They work great in art projects for kids to add embellishments like these flowers in pots from Pitter-Patter.
+Bottle Caps: Save the bottle caps too!
+They work great in art projects for kids!
+Use them to add embellishments like these flowers in pots from Pitter-Patter.

-- Recycle broken crayons into new crayons, or find many ways to reuse broken crayons instead of just throwing them out.
+Broken Crayons: Recycle broken crayons into new crayons.
+Or find other ways to reuse broken crayons instead of throwing them out.

-- Recycled egg cartons also work great for many hands on projects, Toddler Approved made egg carton flowers!
+Egg Cartons: Recycled egg cartons also work great for many hands on projects!
+Like this egg carton flowers by Toddler Approved!